Your First Worker With .Net

 }

-Note: For Docker, use container names (
+For Docker, use container names (rabbitmq, redis) instead of localhost.

 Step 4: Create Your First Job